devunt/purple-line/LINE_PROTOCOL.md

 File: line.thrift (also includes some things only used by the desktop client)

 The protocol is Apache Thrift TCompactProtocol via HTTPS to gd2.line.naver.jp:443.
-The HTTP request path is /S4 for most requests, /P4 is used to get a long poll connection for fetchOperations.
+The HTTP request path is /S4 for most requests.
+Some specific requests use a different path, specified where relevant.

 Unencrypted HTTP also seems to work for the moment, but using it is a really bad idea security-wise.
 Naver itself seems to be currently transitioning to 100% HTTPS.